ADDITIONAL LOCAL RESOURCES

 - Children being drawn into the violence(e.g. stepping in to stop a violent incident) and become victims of physical abuse or face allegations of criminal activity by the abuser.

-During pregnancy domestic violence and abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
-In almost a third of cases domestic violence and abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
+During pregnancy domestic abuse can pose a threat to an unborn child as assaults on pregnant women often involve punches or kicks directed at the abdomen, risking injury to both the mother and the foetus.
+In almost a third of cases domestic abuse begins or escalates during pregnancy and it is associated with increased rates of miscarriage, premature birth, foetal injury and foetal death.
 The mother may be prevented from seeking or receiving anti-natal care or post-natal care.
 In addition if the mother is being abused this can affect her attachment to her child, more so if the pregnancy is a result of rape by her partner.

 - To protect the child/ren, including unborn child/ren;